stowage/Joya/README.md

 ### Variables

-JOYA Variables are all global within one module and defined at compile time.
+JOYAL Variables are all global within one module and defined at compile time.
 Here is an example of variable declaration:

 ```javascript
 	t1 = 5